Measles is a renewed global threat after 22 million babies missed their vaccines during the pandemic, CDC warns - KESQ

 Measles is one of the most contagious viruses known and still kills more than 60,000 people a year, mostly young children.
 But it killed more than a million a year as recently as 2000.

+Vaccination campaigns turned that around, but it doesn’t take much to threaten any progress.

-The CDC said Wednesday that reported measles cases fell in 2020 after a global resurgence from 2017-2019, but millions of kids missed out on their vaccines because of the pandemic and the reduced numbers of reports may not necessarily be good news, either.
+The CDC said Wednesday that reported measles cases fell in 2020 after a global resurgence from 2017-2019.
+The agency doesn’t necessarily think that’s good news.
 “Large and disruptive measles outbreaks in 2020, however, suggest that measles transmission was underreported,” the CDC team wrote in the agency’s weekly report on death and disease, the MMWR.

+The CDC notes millions of kids missed out on their vaccines because of the pandemic.

 “Over 22 million infants missed their first dose of measles vaccine — 3 million more than in 2019 and the largest annual increase in over 20 years,” the CDC said.